crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Miscasting spells will cause magical contamination, which in turn can cause mutations if too much contamination is accrued at once.
-Certain powerful magical effects or spells (such as 'Invisibility' and 'Irradiate') also cause contamination as a side-effect even when successful.
+Certain powerful magical spells (such as 'Irradiate') also cause contamination as a side-effect even when successful.
 A single use of these effects is safe on its own, but multiple uses in short succession, or usage with existing contamination from other sources can cause dangerous levels of contamination.

 Mutations from magical contamination are almost always harmful.
 Mutations can also be caused by specific potions or by spells cast by powerful enemies found